justinjaywang/portfolio/source/_posts/monograms.md

 # Monograms

 Creating monograms has really been a lifelong project.
 I've been sketching weird symbols and logos based off my intials since as far back as I can remember.
-I even used to sign my artwork with whatever latest monogram I was into at the time.
+I even signed my artwork with whichever latest monogram I was into at the time.

 Though restricted to the use of the three letterforms, *JJW*, there are limitless ways they can be arranged, interwoven, and manipulated to fit into a single graphic.
 Each monogram explores a different idea—negative space, shape, dimensionality—in one color, in order to be the simplest expression of that idea.